Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon RX 480 should be a small bit (approximately 1%) better at AF than the Radeon HD 6990. (explain)
+Texel RateThe Radeon RX 480 will be a bit (about 1%) more effective at AF than the Radeon HD 6990. (explain)

-Pixel RateThe Radeon HD 6990 should be much (more or less 48%) faster with regards to AA than the Radeon RX 480, and also will be capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe Radeon HD 6990 should be a lot (more or less 48%) faster with regards to AA than the Radeon RX 480, and able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison